rajavaid77/guidance-for-multimodal-data-processing-using-amazon-bedrock-data-automation/deployment/docs/b_claims_review_01_deploy.md

 - AWS CLI configured with appropriate credentials
 - Node.js and npm (for AWS CDK CLI)
 - AWS CDK CLI installed (`npm install -g aws-cdk`)

-- Select a Foundation Model to use with Bedrock Agent.
+## Select a Foundation Model to use with Bedrock Agent.
+  Before deploying the stack, you need to choose a foundation model to use with Amazon Bedrock Agent created by the stack.
 See [Supported foundation models in Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/models-supported.html)

     - **Choose the model of your choice and please follow the model provider acceptable end user policy**
     - Some models are accessible in some Regions only through cross-region inference.
 Currently this guidance doesn't support those models
     - [Ensure Amazon Bedrock Model Access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access-modify.html)
     - If choosing one of [Amazon Titan Text models](https://docs.aws.amazon.com/bedrock/latest/userguide/titan-text-models.html) ensure  model supported use case includes `Agents Support`
     - Take a note of the model id.
 This would be use later when running the `cdk deploy` command
 > [!Important]
 >Take a note of the model id.
 You would need to use the model id with the [`cdk deploy ...` command](#deploy-the-stack)